bentiss/tuhi_old/README.md

       Returns a string representing the JSON data from the last drawings or the empty string if no data is available or the index is invalid.

+  Method: Pair() -> ()
+      Execute a pairing on this device.
+The device needs to be already in the pairing mode before calling this.

+      When the Pair() function is called, it initializes the pairing by registering the host on the device, but the user needs to provide a confirmation by physically pressing on the button.
+      FIXME: This is currently notified by a debug output but should be a DBus signal towards the application.
 ```

 JSON File Format